 Neurodegenerative diseases are the result of a progressive loss of neurons via their death, loss of structure, or loss function.
 At the moment, these diseases are incurable.
 We do have treatments to slow them down, but nothing to get rid of them or prevent them.

-Recently, researchers have looked into the relationship between the mitochondria and Alzheimer’s to see if a potential treatment or cure can be found because many Alzheimer’s patients tend to have dysfunctional mitochondria.
+Recently, researchers have looked into the relationship between mitochondria and Alzheimer’s to see if a potential treatment or cure can be found because many Alzheimer’s patients tend to have dysfunctional mitochondria.

 What Is A Mitochondria

 The mitochondria are the power plant of the cell.
 It is an organelle within cells that generate energy molecules to power cellular functions.
 They are a kind of cell within a cell because they have their own double membrane and DNA that separates them from other organelles.
-It is thought that the mitochondria were a highly specialized bacteria that was engulfed by a eukaryotic ancestor and survived.
+It is thought that the mitochondria were highly specialized bacteria that were engulfed by a eukaryotic ancestor and survived.
 It eventually formed a symbiotic relationship with the host and evolved to become a single species.

 Mitochondrial DNA is very small compared to the DNA in our genome because, over time, most of the original mitochondrial DNA migrated to the main set of DNA to further connect the two.
 This means that detrimental things that happen to DNA in either our chromosomes or the mitochondria can lead to diseases and a weakened state.